vitorio/phaxio-fax-send/README.md

 Phaxio is set to not store sent faxes, although metadata about the send may be kept indefinitely (TODO: email Phaxio about this).

-The uploaded faxes are only served to requests presenting a valid Phaxio signature, which (in theory) only Phaxio should be able to generate.
+TODO: The uploaded faxes are only served to requests presenting a valid Phaxio signature, which (in theory) only Phaxio should be able to generate.

 # Alternatives